 If you're considering setting up a registered childcare setting, make sure you get the right information and support first to avoid unnecessary costs and delays.

 Make sure that you read the Requirements of Registration for the type of childcare you are setting up so you can make an informed decision about becoming registered.

 - school-age care (playcare, activity club or wrap around care)

-The Manager's Guide gives specific information about safer recruitment including Disclosure & Barring Service (DBS) checks, Declaration of Health and references required when interviewing and employing a member of staff in a registered setting.
+- references required when interviewing and employing a member of staff in a registered setting

 Daycare of Children Law

-You should also understand the requirements of the Day Care of Children (Jersey) Law, 2002 when establishing a registered childcare setting.
+You should also understand the requirements of the Day Care of Children (Jersey) Law, 2002 before opening a registered childcare setting.

 Site visits and inspections